 - teach the basic techniques and skills associated with team and individual sports, dance, gymnastics, athletics, aquatics and recreational activities such as canoeing and bushwalking

-- plan and deliver activities that will assist in the skill progression of their students
+- plan and deliver activities to assist students' skill progression

-- teach students about community and personal health issues including nutrition, sexuality, drug use and HIV/AIDS
+- teach students about community and personal health issues, including nutrition, sexuality, drug use and sexual health

 - instruct students in the safety practices associated with different environments, including swimming pools, gymnasiums and playing fields

-- coordinate special events such as inter-school sports programs, swimming and athletic carnivals, and lifesaving programs
+- coordinate special events such as inter-school sports programmes, swimming and athletic carnivals and lifesaving programmes

-- present special days and seminars for senior students on various topics such as stress management, study skills and sexually transmitted diseases
+- present special days and seminars for senior students on various topics such as stress management, study skills and sexually transmitted infections (STIs)

-- conduct compulsory health education programs that prepare the student for life outside of school.
+- conduct compulsory health education programmes that prepare students for life outside of school.